sketch-hq/sketch-assistants/README.md

 1. Clone the repository.
 1. Run `yarn` in the root folder.
-1. Head to the package you wish to work with for additional documentation (linked above).
+1. Head to the package folder you wish to work with for additional documentation (linked above).

 ### Monorepo scripts